The Sunday Herald

+Tiff’s weekly live show Old Rope has enjoyed a succession of sell-out runs at the Edinburgh festival.
+Old Rope showcases new material from up-and coming as well as established headline acts and plays to capacity crowds every Monday night in London.
 Tiff’s TV credits include Russell Howard’s Stand Up Central (Comedy Central) The Apprentice: You’re Fired (BBC Two), Russell Howard’s Good News (BBC Two), Mock The Week (BBC Two), As Yet Untitled (Dave) Never Mind The Buzzcocks (BBC Two), Hey Ho Let’s Go (RTE), Absolute Power (BBC Two), Balls of Steel (Channel 4), Only Joking (Sky), Celebrity Deal Or No Deal (Channel 4), Live With Gabby (Five) and Show Me The Funny (ITV), performing in the live final at London’s Hammersmith Apollo to millions of viewers.
 Tiff also features on Comedy Central’s new series Drunk History.
 As an actor, Tiff’s credits include The Office (BBC Two) and a regular role on BBC Three’s acclaimed show People Just Do Nothing.